5 Things to Consider While Choosing a CMMS Software Solution

 2. Take stock of your business needs

-To ensure that the CMMS software solution you choose is a good fit for your business, create a list of features you’re looking for.
+To ensure that the CMMS program you choose is a good fit for your business, create a list of features you’re looking for.
 It’s best practice to break your feature list into must- haves and nice to have.
 It’s critical to know where your maintenance software needs, as it’s the first step in figuring out what type of software your business needs.
 Are you looking for a system to simply keep track of maintenance requests, or something more robust that keeps an inventory of all your equipment, assets, and spare parts and sends alerts out when preventive maintenance work orders need to be performed?
 Make sure you don’t just look at your present operational needs, but consider what your needs will look like 5-10 years down the road.
 Outgrowing software is common but should be avoided if possible.

 3. Research, Research, Research

 According to Brafton.com, 94% of businesses use online sources when making buying decisions.
 There are plenty of online resources that provide helpful information and reviews on maintenance software providers.
-Websites like Software Advice, a leading software buyer’s directory, lists more than 50 different CMMS products with customer reviews.
+Websites like Software Advice, a leading software buyer’s directory, lists more than 50 different CMMS software products with customer reviews.
 Get a solid handle on your business’ maintenance software requirements and select the five top requirements you are seeking from CMMS.
 Look at software buyers’ guides, reviews, and company websites.
 Making use of these online resources will greatly increase your chance of making an informed decision.

 4. Create a shortlist